Everest Base Camp Trek

 Early in the morning, we climb to Kalapatthar at (5,545m.) and enjoy a spectacular sunrise view.

 From Kala Patthar, you can have a panoramic view of Mt.
 Everest and many other mountain peaks.
 It includes a host of famous ones: Mt.
 Pumori, Mt.
 Lingtren, Mt.
 Khumbetse, Mt.
-Nuptse, and Mt.
+Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku, and many more huge peaks.

 After spending some golden moments at Kalapatthar, we trek back to Gorakshep.
-We take our breakfast at Gorakshep and the hike to Pheriche will take you through rugged terrain, where you’ll navigate narrow trails and encounter remote Sherpa villages.
+We take our breakfast at Gorakshep, and the hike to Pheriche will take you through rugged terrain, where you’ll navigate narrow trails and encounter remote Sherpa villages.

 The Himalayan Rescue Association Aid Post is also located here.
 And foreign volunteer doctors provide medical treatment to trekkers as well as local people in this area.
 We stay overnight at a lodge.